PickYourOwn.org

 How many peppers and where to get them

 You can grow your own, pick your own, or buy them at the grocery store.
-An average of 1 pounds is needed per batch of 5 jars (8 oz each).
-For reference, a bushel of peppers weighs 25 pounds and yields 20 to 30 pints canned; an average of 1 pound per pint
+An average of 1 pound is needed per batch of 5 jars (8 oz each).
+For reference, a bushel of peppers weighs 25 pounds.

 Step 2 - Prepare the jars and pressure canner